Skip to main content

 Change trackingRequired column for Type 2 Dimension

-Truncate BeforeToggle: True/False
+Truncate BeforeToggle: True or False

 This determines whether a table will be truncated before data load.